Trip SummarySee full itinerary

 Minimum 17 years with written parental consent, maximum depends on potential participants’ health.

 Your first two nights on Sunday and Monday you will be staying at a hostel in Quito.
-In Santa Cruz Island you will spend Tuesday and Wednesday staying at a hostel in a shared room.
-For the latter part of your time in Santa Cruz you will stay at a volunteer house in the reserve in shared dorm rooms.
-The house has a dining room, single sex bathrooms, cold showers, a fully equipped kitchen, computer area, reading area, laundry room and medium sized sports field.
+In Santa Cruz Island you will spend Tuesday and Saturday staying at a hostel in a shared room.

-During your stay on San Cristobal Island you will stay in one of two houses in the biological station in shared dorm rooms.
-The houses are very rustic and basic made from a mixture of materials of native bamboo and cement.
-Separated from the houses there is a dining room and a kitchen.
-The reserve has electricity but there is no Internet or telephone access.
-You will spend your last two nights in a hostel in shared accommodation.
-During your volunteer work on Isabela Island you will be staying at a family hostel with double and triple rooms.
-The hostel has hot water for showers, a dining room, electricity and common areas to share with the family and other volunteers.
+During your stay on San Cristobal Island you will stay in our comfortable hotel (shared accommodation) as soon as you reach the islands, and on the free weekend after your volunteering days.
+At the biological station, the volunteer house has shared dorm rooms.
+The house is very rustic and basic made from a mixture of materials of native bamboo and cement.
+Separated from the houses there are a dining room and a kitchen.
+The reserve has electricity, purify water, but there is no Internet or telephone access.
+During your time in Isabela Island you will be staying at our hostel (shared accommodation).

-You will have a comprehensive orientation in Quito (around 2 hours), explaining what you will be doing during the project, your tasks, ideas about what to do in your free time, and health and safety considerations.
+You will have a comprehensive orientation in Quito, reviewing your activities, services and tours included during the project, and health and safety considerations.
 This will also be a chance for you to ask any questions that you have about the project.

 Please note: There is not a bank at the airport on the Galapagos.
-You will need US$110 cash on arrival.
+You will need US$130 cash on arrival.
 We recommend you withdraw this in Quito.

 Throughout your programmes you will have the support and guidance of the programme co-ordinator and team.
 You will be provided with competent assistance and help with any questions or advice you may need during your stay.